 However, Dr. Hix, the head of Post-Mortem Communications, is allowed (even required), by university statute, to be slightly evil (on the playing pranks and cheating at cards level).
 It also allows him to fill the role of doing necessary but slightly ambiguous things, like knocking out a possessed Archchancelor, and part of his job is hunting down unofficial evil wizards.

-Inverted by lord Vetinari.
+Inverted by Lord Vetinari.
 To him, everyone is evil (or at least bad), it's just that some people are less evil than others.
+He also deliberately sets up Ankh-Morporkian society to be a series of counterbalancing forces, to prevent anyone (including himself to a certain degree) to go power-mad without someone to oppose them

 In Night Watch, Vimes acknowledges that how he justifies bending the rules is that it's him doing it — and that this isn't a good reason, because people like Carcer use the same reasoning.
 Vimes, at least, watches himself very carefully to make sure he doesn't truly cross the line.